 After confirmation of their effectiveness, these actions usually lead to an adjustment of the FPC documentation.

-If the manufacturer decides to change the product type, he will initiate a new Assessment of Performance and verify that the scope of his CE certificate covers this product type.
+If the manufacturer decides to change the product type, he will initiate a new Assessment of Performance by the Notified Body and verify that the scope of his CE certificate covers this product type.